Really really simple Ruby metaprogramming

 end

-stringify_time is passed a list of symbols.
-It iterates over these symbols, and for each one calls define_method. define_method is the first clever Ruby metaprogramming trick we’re going to look at.
+is the first clever Ruby metaprogramming trick we’re going to look at.
 It takes a method name and a block representing the method arguments and body, and magically adds an instance method with that name, arguments and body to the class in which it was called.
-In this case, it was called from Project, so this will gain a new method with the name "#{name}_string".
-In this example, we passed in :start_date and :end_date, so two methods will be added to Project: start_date_string and end_date_string.
+In this case, it was called from Project

 So far so good.
 Now though, it gets a little bit hairy, so hold onto your horses (or equivalent equid).